Free NFIB Webinar

 Senior Executive Counsel, Legal Foundation, NFIB

-Elizabeth Milito focuses on labor and employment issues at the NFIB Legal Center.
-She has testified before Congress, administrative agencies, and state legislatures on the small-business impact of legislative and regulatory issues.
-She is also a frequent media spokesperson on employment and labor matters.
+Beth Milito is responsible for managing litigation and amicus work for NFIB.
+She has testified before Congress, federal agencies, and state legislatures on the small business impact of labor and employment issues.
+Ms. Milito assists businesses facing employment discrimination charges, wage and hour claims, wrongful termination lawsuits, and in most other areas of human resources law.
+She is a frequent media spokesperson on employment and labor matters.

 Holly Wade is the director of research and policy analysis for NFIB, where she conducts original research and studies public policy effects on small businesses.
 She produces NFIB’s monthly Small Business Economic Trends survey and surveys on topics related to small business operations.
 Holly is also a member of the Board of Directors of the National Association for Business Economics (NABE).
 She has undergraduate degrees in Political Science and Sociology from the University of Washington, and a Masters of Public Policy from the University of Denver.